-Rinse your mouth 4 times a day with salt and baking soda solution (mix one half teaspoon of salt and one half teaspoon of baking soda in 8 ounces or 1 cup of water).
+Rinse your mouth 4 times a day with a salt and baking soda solution.
+(Mix one half teaspoon of salt and one half teaspoon of baking soda in 8 ounces of water.)

 Take care of your dentures, braces, or other dental products.

-If you wear dentures, put them in only when you eat.
+- If you wear dentures, put them in only when you are eating.
 Do this for the first 3 to 4 weeks after your chemotherapy.
 Do not wear them at other times during the first 3 to 4 weeks.